Snow! It’s basically winter’s sand. You can roll in it. You can build with it. And you don’t want it in your home.

 12. Snow fort

 Kids love to have their own hangout spot, especially when they’ve built it themselves (or with a little help from their parents).
-Bring out empty planter boxes or tubs and pack them with snow to make snow bricks for walls.
+Bring out empty planter boxes or tubs and pack them with snow to make igloo-like bricks for walls.
 Want even bigger bricks?
 Use recycling tubs!
 To make the walls super-sturdy, pour water on them overnight to freeze them.
 To make your fort stand out, use food-coloured water in a spray bottle to decorate, or use sticks and leaves to make flags.

 13. GIANT snowball